mwbrulhardt/yelp-absa/README.md

 ## Part 2

 The following is code associated with the second article of the 2 part Medium series.
 Make sure that you have run part 1 before running any of the following.
-Additionally make sure you have kaggle setup on you computer.
+Additionally, make sure you have kaggle setup on your computer.

 ### Setup